zara-siddiqui/lab-cleaning-numerical-data/readme.md

 2. Load the we_fn_use_c_marketing_customer_value_analysis.csv into the variable customer_df

-3. First look at its main features (head, shape, info).
+3. First look at its main features (head, shape, info). **NOTE** The target column is total_claim_amount

 4. Rename the columns so they follow the PE8 (snake case) (lower_case_with_underscores)

 5. Change effective to date column to datetime format.

-6. Create a new dataframe using only the numerical data called numerical_df.
-Use this for the following questions.
+6. Create a new dataframe using only the numerical data called numerical_df.  **Use this for the following questions**.

 6. Define a function that differentiates between continuous and discrete variables.
 Hint: The number of unique values might be useful.
 Store continuous data into a continuous_df variable and do the same for discrete_df